roryward2003/ThreadSafeDataStructures/README.md

     safety by completely eliminating the potential for data races to occur.
 Null is treated the same as any other obhect in that it can be added, but only once.

+## FineBlockingSet implementation

+    This blocking set uses a fine grained blocking approach.
+Each node in the set has its own ReentrantLock object.
+This allows traversing threads to use "hand-over-hand" locking to safely traverse the list.
+Additions and removals are guarded by holding both the previous and next nodes.

 ## LockFreeSet implementation

+    This lock free set implementation maintains a sorted linked list internal structure with sentinel head and tail nodes.
+Nodes are sorted by the hashcode of their object, with the head and tail having keys Integer.MIN_VALUE and Integer.MAX_VALUE respectively.
+    Collisions in hashcodes are handled elegantly by searching through the key matches, and then appending the new node after the last key match.
+Nodes are marked for logical removal, then attempted to be physically removed.
+Traversals from add() and remove() use a helper function called find() which also cleans up any marked nodes along the way.

+    Interference can occasionally cause a retry of the entire operation which can reduce performance under high contention, but the benefits of lock free traversal and both optimistic and lazy synchronization push the performance of this implementation far beyond the capabilites of both blocking implementations.

+# HashTable

+## Usage

+    cd src/HashTable
+    javac HashTableSimulation.java
+    java HashTableSimulation k n
+    // Where k = %chance of insertion, n = number of operations

+    This will output the execution time for both atomic HashTable structures, each tested using 4 threads.
+Each operation has a k% chance of being an insertion.
+If this is not chosen there is a 50/50 chance for removal or retrieval.

+## CoarseBlockingHashTable implementation

+    This blocking hash table implementation is pretty straightforward as it only uses one lock to guard all hash table accesses.
+This is achieved by synchronizing all methods on the hash table object itself using the synchronized keyword.
+The hash table starts with an initial size of 16 buckets and doubles in size whenever the load factor exceeds 0.75.

+## FineBlockingHashTable implementation

+    This blocking hash table implementation is a little more complicated as it uses N+1 locks for N buckets.
+One lock for each bucket, plus a sizeLock for the size related operations;
+    resize(), size() and isEmpty().
+The hash table starts with an initial size of 16 buckets and doubles in size whenever the load factor exceeds 0.75.

+    The complexity here arises when a resize happens concurrently with insertions or removals because the hash index used to index into the locks and buckets arrays will become outdated as soon as the arraySize is doubled by the resizing thread.
+This is solved by ensuring that resizal requires not just the sizeLock but also all of the bucket locks.
+Insertions and removals must still use some retry logic to ensure that the hash table wasn't resized while they were waiting to acquire their chosen lock, and importantly they must store a local ref to the lock they acquired because they will no longer be able to locate it using hashing if the table has been resized, and as such they would not be able to unlock it.

+## LockFreeHashTable implementation

     // TODO